 Frequently Asked Questions

-It’s easy to fill your prescriptions at OUHS Pharmacy.
+It’s easy to fill your prescriptions at OUHS Pharmacy!
+We can fill prescriptions from OUHS providers or from your private provider.
 If your physician is issuing a new prescription, you should:

-- Request that your healthcare provider send the prescription directly to OUHS Pharmacy
+· Request that your healthcare provider send the prescription directly to OUHS Pharmacy or

-- Be sure to bring your insurance card with you when you come to pick up your prescription.
+· Be sure to bring your prescription insurance card, your OU ID, and your driver’s license with you when you come to pick up your prescription.

 To obtain a copy of your prescription records, come to OUHS Pharmacy and request your records in person.
 Be sure to bring a valid photo ID.